home-assistant/developers.home-assistant/blog/2023-12-28-support-feature-magic-numbers-deprecation.md

 As of Home Assistant Core 2024.1, all usage of magic numbers for supported features is deprecated, and each entity platform has provided an `EntityFeature` enum to replace them.

+There will be a one-year deprecation period, and the magic numbers will stop working in 2025.1 to ensure all custom integration authors have time to adjust.

 This applies to, the following platforms:

 - **Alarm Control Panel**